 As the COVID-19 pandemic continues throughout the country, the decision to seek help for people with addiction can be made even more difficult.

 • Don’t isolate.
 People in recovery already deal with isolation.
 During Covid-19 isolation became more dramatic.
-That’s why it’s important for people to find a way to contact with friends, family members, neighbors, coworkers and others.
-This can be accomplished via text, phone, video and much more while also staying safe.
+That’s why it’s important for people to find a way to contact friends, family members, neighbors, coworkers, and others.
+They can do this via text, phone, video, and much more while also staying safe.

 Our facility is open and we’re available to answer questions, provide resources, and be a support for those who are struggling.
 Hathaway Recovery is continuing to provide help while following all CDC guidelines in regards to the COVID-19.
 Call us today.